Leave of Absence and Withdrawal

 Plans are underway to provide DKU students access to the Duke alumni network later this spring.
 The Duke Alumni Relations team had planned to introduce this initiative in person during a visit to DKU in March, but plans are now being made to provide training and access instructions online.
 DKU students should continue to work with the DKU Office of Career Services as their primary resource for career advising and internship opportunities.

 Can you say a bit more about the process of major declaration?

-The major declaration process for the Class of 2022 will take place no later than the last teaching day of Session 3, which is March 20, 2020.
-Students should plan to meet with their advisers by Zoom.
-Students may also wish to arrange a Zoom appointment with the appropriate division chair and/or a faculty member in their area of interest to discuss their plans.
-The major declaration will be made using a Qualtrics form that will be sent to you in March.
+The major declaration process for the Class of 2023 will take place no later than the last teaching day of Session 3.
+Students should plan to meet with their advisors.
+Students may also wish to arrange an in-person or online appointment with the appropriate division chair and/or a faculty member in their area of interest to discuss their plans.
+The major declaration will be made using a Qualtrics form that will be sent to students in March.

 If students cannot get visas in time for their scheduled study in Durham, what are the contingency plans?